Embassy of Sweden, Brussels

-The Embassy of Sweden in Brussels is the diplomatic mission of Sweden in Belgium.
+The Embassy of Sweden in Brussels is the diplomatic mission of Sweden to Belgium and Luxembourg.
 The Swedish diplomatic mission in Brussels was established in 1837.
 For much of the late 19th century it was shared with The Hague, and during World War II it briefly relocated to London.
 In 1956, Sweden and Belgium upgraded their missions to embassies, with Gunnar Reuterskiöld as Sweden’s first ambassador in Brussels.

 In the 2010s, the embassy earned environmental recognition as the only embassy in Brussels awarded the "Entreprise écodynamique" label.
 However, due to budget cuts, the Swedish government closed the embassy in July 2011, leaving a Stockholm-based ambassador responsible for relations.
 A consulate general was later opened in Brussels in 2020, mainly handling consular services and crisis assistance.

 In February 2025, Sweden announced plans to reconvert the consulate general into an embassy, which was officially reopened on 1 September 2025.
 The embassy's responsibilities include maintaining bilateral relations with Belgium and Luxembourg, political monitoring, trade and investment promotion, cultural exchange, and providing consular services such as emergency assistance and issuing temporary passports.